kskaman/workout-logger/README.md

 ```

 5. **View the Application**
-   Open your browser and navigate to view and interact with the Workout Logger.
+   Open your browser and navigate to the URL provided by your local server and interact with the Workout Logger.

 # Project Previews